hemantjava/Read2024/DSA/theory/core java.md

 not support multiple inheritance.

 Q) Java is a "call by value" or "call by reference" language?
--> **Java is a "call by value"** language, which means that when a method is called, the values of the arguments are copied and passed to the method.
-This means that changes made to the parameter values within the method have no effect on the original arguments outside the method.
+-> In Java, all method arguments are passed by value.
+This means that when you pass an argument to a method, Java makes a copy of the argument and passes that copy.
+However, the behavior differs depending on whether the argument is a primitive type, an object reference, or an immutable object like String.
+Let's explore these cases with examples.
 However, when passing objects as arguments, the reference to the object is passed by value.
 This means that although the reference is copied, **both the original reference and the copy** still refer to the same object in memory.
 Changes made to the object's state within the method will be reflected in the original object outside the method.